pziegfeld/OpenMDAO-Framework/docs/std_lib/driver.rst

 IPOPTDriver
 ~~~~~~~~~~~~~~

-:term:`Ipopt <https://projects.coin-or.org/Ipopt>`_ (Interior Point OPTimizer, pronounced eye-pea-Opt) is a software
+:term:`Ipopt` (Interior Point OPTimizer, pronounced eye-pea-Opt) is a software
 package for large-scale  nonlinear optimization.
-IPOPT implements an interior point line search
+Ipopt implements an interior point line search
 filter method that aims to find a local solution of mathematical optimization problems.
 Ipopt supports
 both inequality and equality constraints.

-More information on IPOPT can be found in the `IPOPT Documentation <http://www.coin-or.org/Ipopt/documentation/>`.
+More information on IPOPT can be found in the `IPOPT Documentation <http://www.coin-or.org/Ipopt/documentation/>`_.

 *Basic Interface*